spinnaker/spinnaker.github.io/reference/halyard/commands.md

 #### Subcommands
  * `apply`: Deploy or update the currently configured instance of Spinnaker to a selected environment.
  * `clean`: Remove all Spinnaker artifacts in your target deployment environment.
+ * `collect-logs`: Collect logs from the specified Spinnaker services.
+ * `connect`: Connect to your Spinnaker deployment.
  * `details`: Get details about your currently deployed Spinnaker installation.
  * `diff`: This shows what changes you have made since Spinnaker was last deployed.
  * `rollback`: Rollback Spinnaker to the prior version on a selected environment.